So what is a vocation?

 The gallery below will show you some of profession pictures in Goma.

-Julia joined us in August 2015, watch the video interview with her as she tells us about her Bernardine journey so far.
-She become a novice in April 2017.
+Julia joined us in August 2015, watch the video interview with her as she tells us about her Bernardine journey in the first few weeks.
+She became a novice in April 2017.
+Come back soon for part 2 as a novice!

 The video gives you a brief introduction of our our life and prayer as Bernardines.
 It contains clips from our sung Offices and images from our monasteries around the world.